Who are you, what do you do, and what do you love about it?

 I have a life long love of photography so starting a photography business was a no brainer.

-I love photographing beautiful images for families ,it really is precious.
-I have been lucky enough to collaborate with some amazing fellow business ladies in the past and have been published in Vintage Bride Magazine and several bridal blogs (I don’t even photography weddings – go figure!)
+I love photographing beautiful images for families, it really is precious.
+I have been lucky enough to collaborate with some amazing fellow business ladies in the past and have been published in Vintage Bride Magazine and several bridal blogs (I don’t even photograph weddings – go figure!)

 About 3 years ago a stomach issue that had plagued me most my life – intermittently, which didn’t help to discover what it is, what’s causing it or how to fix it – flared up worse than ever before.
 Every hospital visit I was told I was fine and in perfect health!